kumar-sandeep/controlling-home-appliances-using-ESP8266-MOD/README.md

 ### Relay Basics

-The basics for all the relays are the same.
-Take a look at a 4 – pin relay shown below.
-There are two colours shown.
+The basics for all the relays are the same. *Take a look at a 4 – pin relay shown below.* There are two colours shown.
 The green colour represents the control circuit and the red colour represents the load circuit.
 A small control coil is connected onto the control circuit.
 A switch is connected to the load.
 This switch is controlled by the coil in the control circuit.
 Now let us take the different steps that occour in a relay.

 <img src="./relayOperation.png" alt="relayOperation.png" width="350">

 ### Energized Relay (ON)

-As shown in the circuit, the current flowing through the coils represented by pins 1 and 3 causes a magnetic field to be aroused.
+*As shown in the circuit below*, the current flowing through the coils represented by pins 1 and 3 causes a magnetic field to be aroused.
 This magnetic field causes the closing of the pins 2 and 4.
 Thus the switch plays an important role in the relay working.
 As it is a part of the load circuit, it is used to control an electrical circuit that is connected to it.
 Thus, when the relay in energized the current flow will be through the pins 2 and 4.

 <img src="./relayOn.png" alt="relayOn.png" width="350">